UMM-CSci-4453/Lab-3/README.md

 ## Data Normalization

-**Data Normalization** is the process of organizing the fields and tables (of a relational database) to minimize redundancy and dependency (thanks wikipedia!).
-The goal of normalizing your data is the following:
+**Data Normalization** is the process of organizing the fields and tables (of a relational database) to minimize redundancy and dependency.[^normalization]  The goal of normalizing your data is the following:

 * No information redundancy
 * Not storing unrelated data in the same table (this helps protect against the *anomalies* we just discussed)